sergeyv1989/NLP-AND-TIME-SERIES-PORTFOLIO/README.md

-# PORTFOLIO-ALGO-TRADING
+# PORTFOLIO-SEQUENCE-MODELS
-Projects portfolio in algorithmic trading.
+Projects portfolio in NLP / sequence models.

 ## (1) Algorithmic trading pipeline with LSTMs
 - The goal of this project is to present a pipeline for predicting stock prices with LSTM-based deep learning models.